MicheliniDev/NineSolsEigongPrimeMod/thunderstore/README.md

 ## Phase 3 Moveset changes
 - Stun State can also chain to Quick Talisman, Regular Judgement Cut, Talisman Geyser, Talisman Spike, Wind Blade, Teleport Forward and Teleport To Back.
+- Wind Blade can now also cycle through 3 extra moves: Quick Talisman, Teleport To Back and itself.
 - Teleport To Back can now also chain to Unsheathe, Slow Start, Cross Up, Pokes and Regular Judgement Cut.
 - Teleport Forward can now also chain to Cross Up, Pokes and Slow Start.
 - Unsheathe can now also chain Regular Judgement Cut, Teleport To Top, Crimson Ball, Pokes, CrossUp and Slow Start.
 - Crimson Judgement Cut can now also chain to Crimson Judgement Cut, Teleport To Top, Cross Up, Crimson Ball, Talisman Geyser and Taliman Spike.
 - Regular Judgement Cut can now also chain to Crimson Judgement Cut, Teleport To Top, Cross Up, Crimson Ball, Talisman Geyser and Talisman Spike.

+# Random Moveset Generator

+This mod also features a random moveset generator accessible by installing BepInExConfigurationManager and checking the "IsRandom" option to true, that will make Eigong's moveset change every time you enter her arena.
+But make sure you have a good computer before inserting the max move amount to a high value.